Tech-at-DU/BotShop-iOS/P01-Xcode-Setup/content.md

 ![Red Screen Img](../assets/red-screen.png "Deployment Section")

-If you see red, then congratulations!
+If you see red or your designated color, then congratulations!
 You're on your way to developing your first fully programmatic iOS mobile application.

 # Using Git/GitHub